Ale9806/BaseRepository/README.md

 ## Usage

-- To look for some qucik examples, please look under Notebooks
+- To look for some quick examples, please look under Notebooks

 ## Contributing